wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.5.2 =
+* Updated description text so that it is more clear to understand what this plugin is made for and how it works

+= 1.5.1 =
+* Changed the average rating inside lists so that there is just one digit left after the decimal point
+* Changed the admin check so that user can log in into WordPress backend without admin rights

 = 1.5.0 =
 * Added a new source image